aaronsHarris/knowGood-comics/README.md

 #### MVP

-- Fecth data from the Comic Vine API
+- Fecth data from the Super Hero API
-- Input favorite characters or titles or publishers
+- Input favorite characters from comic univeres
 - Provide description and image of current result
-- have links to more information and where to buy
 - App has responsive design for mobile

 #### PostMVP

 - Add possible local stores for current result
 - Use local storage to save user favorites or to manage your collection
-- link to videos or relavant movies
+- make a fun vs card game

 ## Project Schedule